AccessibilityRG/MapGenerator/README.md

 Dependencies
 ============

-'''MetropAccess-MapGenerator''' is written in Python and has several dependencies.
+MetropAccess-MapGenerator is written in Python and has several dependencies.
 Following Python modules (and their dependencies) are required:

-wxPython
+'wxPython'
 pandas
 numpy
 itertools